A bird's eye view shot of the campus.

 The University of Maine at Farmington is more than just a college — it's where you discover your purpose.

-Our History: Over 150 Years of Excellence in Public Higher Education
+Our History: Over 160 Years of Excellence

-Founded in 1864 as Maine’s first public institution of higher education, the University of Maine at Farmington began as the Western State Normal School, dedicated to preparing teachers through a strong liberal arts foundation.
+Founded in 1864 as Maine’s first public institution of higher education, the University of Maine at Farmington (UMF) began as the Western State Normal School, dedicated to preparing teachers through a strong liberal arts foundation.
 Starting with just 31 students in a modest attic classroom, the school soon moved to its first permanent home—now Merrill Hall.

 Over time, UMF evolved from a small teachers’ college into a distinguished public university.
 Since joining the University of Maine System in 1968, it has expanded its academic programs to include the arts, sciences, education, and health fields.
-Yet, it has never strayed from its original mission: providing a rigorous, well-rounded liberal arts education to support effective teaching, engaged citizenship, and lifelong learning.

 “Most Transfer-Friendly College in the Nation”